core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |1 1 1 1 1 1 1 1|    Payload (if any) ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #fig-shim4 title='CoAP Header with 32-bit Length in Header.'}
+{: #fig-frame4 title='CoAP Header with 32-bit Length in Header.'}

 The semantics of the other CoAP header fields are left unchanged.

 ## Message Transmission

 CoAP requests and responses are exchanged asynchronously over the
-TCP/TLS Connection.
+TCP/TLS connection.
 A CoAP client can send multiple requests
 without waiting for a response and the CoAP server can return
 responses in any order.
 Responses MUST be returned over the same
 connection as the originating request.
 Concurrent requests are